rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     hugo server -t material-design -D --baseUrl="`http://blog.example.com`" --appendPort=false &

 {{< note >}}
-  1. If not already in the directory containing the Hugo files, change into that directory. cd hugo/
+  1. If not already in the directory containing the Hugo files, change into that directory: `cd hugo`

   2. Replace `example.com` in the command above with your domain name as shown in the command below:
 {{< /note >}}